Shopping online is saving us all time and money, but the environment is coming off second best.

 This global packaging problem is an issue that’s being tackled head on by our team at Crema Joe.
 For us, our products are just the beginning - talking about sustainability isn’t enough.
 We want to lead by example and practice what we preach.

 We aim to reduce incoming materials from our suppliers where possible.
-And where packing materials are necessary, those items are disposed of or moved forward consciously: rubber bands are passed on to the local post office, and cardboard rolls from tape head to a local kindergarten for crafting!
+And where packing materials are necessary, they are disposed of or moved forward consciously or repurposed consciously: rubber bands are passed on to the local post office and craft supplies like cardboard rolls from tape head to a local kindergartens for further use in their educational practices etc.

-We're also excited to announce that we are now also an offical collection point Breadtags For Wheelchairs - an organisation that collect used bread-tags to raise funds to purchase wheelchairs.
+We're also excited to announce that we are now also an offical collection point for Precious Plastic Melbourne, who collect and recycle plastics such as bread tags and bottle tops.